iNPUTmice/Conversations/docs/user/migrating_to_new_device.md

 2. Move that backup to your new device
 3. Import the backup (new device)

+**WARNING**: Do not use the restore backup feature in an attempt to clone (run simultaneously) an installation.
+Restoring a backup is only meant for migrations or in case you’ve lost the original device.

 ## 1. Make a backup (old device)
 1. Make sure that you know the password to your account(s)!
 You will need it later to decrypt your backup.
 2. Deactivate all your account(s): on the chat screen, tap on the three buttons in the upper right, and go to "manage accounts".